-There are a few reasons – having worked in Customer Compliance in HMRC for 9 months, I had a keen interest in tax, in particular overseas aspects.
-The ACA tax modules stood out to me, so that definitely had an impact when choosing!
+There are a few reasons – having worked in Customer Compliance in HMRC for 9 months, I had a keen interest in tax, particularly overseas aspects.
+The ACA tax modules stood out to me, so that definitely had an impact when choosing.

 I also liked that the ACA has links around the world.
 It is a prestigious qualification, and coupled with the right mind-set, will hopefully open doors around the world to new experiences and adventures!

 Who or what inspired you to become a chartered accountant?

 There are actually no links to accountancy within my family.
 I really like the idea of providing value to people in the most efficient way possible.
 So, I guess my inspiration to become an accountant would be that I want to make real changes that will benefit real people!

 Why should more people consider becoming an ICAEW Chartered Accountant?
 Do you have any advice on what they can expect?

 My advice would be, try it for yourself.
 Don’t be put off by daunting things you read on online forums/hear from other sources, as only you know if you are capable.
 The ACA qualification is attainable to all, and whilst yes, it may be difficult and stressful at times, the payoff will be worth it!
 Also, make sure you take time to yourself, and a great support network is always very helpful.

 Do you think there is such a thing as a stereotypical accountant?
 If so, how do you challenge this stereotype?